Jerry appears to be homophobic with a passion…but is he?

 Then, one Saturday morning, I wandered onto our back deck with a coffee and cinnamon toast in hand.
 Before I took two steps, I saw Brady curled up on the lounger in the corner of the deck by the house.
 If that wasn’t a big enough shock, Jerry was wrapped around him with Brady firmly enclosed in his arms.
 After a closer look, it was obvious they had been in some sort of fight.
 They both had a black eye, Brady had obviously had a serious nosebleed, and Jerry’s knuckles looked like he’d punched a brick wall.

 I decided to let them sleep, mostly because I didn’t know what the hell else to do.
 I sat at the picnic table and just watched them thinking about what might have happened…and why were they here on my back deck?
-Then ten or so minutes after I sat sown, Jerry’s eyes opened and he just kinda stared at me.
+Then ten or so minutes after I sat down, Jerry’s eyes opened and he just kinda stared at me.
 I moved closer, knelt down, and asked him if he was okay.

 “Yeah,” he responded, “But the old man isn’t.”